Fabricio333/nostr-blog/README.md

    Open [http://localhost:3000](http://localhost:3000) in your browser.

 4. **Configure your Nostr npub**:
    Edit the `settings.json` file in the project root and add your Nostr public key (`npub1...`).
-This is crucial for the blog to fetch your content.
+You can also tweak other settings like the list of relays, default theme and profile bio.

 ## Project Structure